 Snipping Tool is the default screenshot capturing utility in Windows 10.
 Introduced first with Windows Vista, the Snipping Tool allows you to capture the entire screen, window, or a specific area on the screen.
 In the latest Windows 10, Snipping Tool has received some improvements.
 It now comes with a delay option using which you […]

 The other day while composing how to turn on or off Fast startup in Windows 10 guide, I wanted to take a couple of snapshots of the Settings app using the built-in Snipping Tool.
-When I typed Snipping Tool in the Start search box, the Start menu didn’t show Snipping Tool in search results.
-The […]
+When I typed the Snipping Tool in the Start search box, the Start menu didn’t show the Snipping Tool in search […]

 A handy tip to take snapshots of Start menu and context menu using the Snipping Tool present in Windows 7 and Vista.

-In Windows XP and previous versions of Windows, taking a snapshot of a window or full screen was a tedious job.
-One had to first press the Print Screen key on the keyboard, open Paint program and then press Ctrl + V hotkey to take the snapshot.
-Users who wanted advanced tools had no options […]
+In Windows XP and previous versions of Windows, taking a snapshot of a window, part of the screen, or full screen was a tedious job.
+One had to first press the Print Screen key on the keyboard, open the Paint program and then press Ctrl + V hotkey to paste the snapshot.
+Users who wanted […]